Working in Chatham Maritime

 The Universities of Medway is a unique collaboration which brings together the University of Greenwich, the University of Kent, and Canterbury Christ Church University to provide a huge new campus at Chatham Maritime.

 South Maritime also contains offices for several national and local organisations including HCA, RBS, Lloyds of London, Xchanging, Kreston Reeves, dgb Solicitors, MHS Homes, Busy Bees Day Nursery, Bose and Handelsbanken.
-One Savings Bank moved into Queen Charlotte House in September 2015.
+One Savings Bank moved into Queen Charlotte House in September 2015 and also took up occupation of a floor in The Observatory in the summer of 2017.

 The Copper Rivet Distillery at Pump House No. 5.
 The brand new craft distillery is now open to the public.
 As well as producing a range of premium gin, vodka and whisky spirits, the facility is open to visitors to see the distilling process in action, experiment with tastes in the laboratory and sample the premium Kentish craft spirits.
 It is the first business of its kind in the Medway area and one of just a few in the country that will be responsible for the whole distillation process from grain to glass, with everything from the raw grains used in the spirits, to the stills being sourced and built by craftsmen in the local area.